andresSaldanaAguilar/jquerySelectorCoverage/README.md

   "headlessBrowser": false
 }
 ```
-  - If there is a specific path you want to reach on all sites
+  - `resourcePath` : A specific path you want to reach on all sites
-  - If browser render is needed (slows down the process but useful when getting 403 error codes or JS code)
+  - `useBrowserRender` : If browser render is needed (slows down the process but useful when getting 403 error codes or JS code)
-  - If you need the browser to be headless or not.
+  - `headlessBrowser` : If you need the browser to be headless or not.

 # Run